fabioc-aloha/AlexQ_Template/TEMPLATE-README.md

 ### Step 3: Customize for Your Project

 1. **Update Project Documentation**:
-   - Edit `plan/PROJECT-OBJECTIVES.md` with your goals
+   - Copy `plan/SAMPLE-PROJECT-PLAN.md` to `plan/YYYY-MM-DD-your-project-plan.md`
-   - Create `plan/2025-MM-DD-your-project-plan.md`
+   - Fill in your project goals, requirements, and implementation details
    - Update `README.md` with project-specific details

 2. **Configure Qualtrics Integration**: